 Responsive email design is a method for adjusting the size/alignment of images, buttons, and text elements in an email, based on the size of the screen being used to view it.
 The idea is to make the same email look good on a phone, tablet, computer, and anywhere else a recipient might open it.

 Without getting overly technical, a responsive email works through a code technique called a “media query.”
 Essentially, media queries tell the email to check for a certain screen size and change the styling of the email if the condition is met.
-This creates “breakpoints” – specific screen sizes where different styling is invoked and appearance of the email changes dramatically.
+This creates “breakpoints” – specific screen sizes where different styling is invoked, and the appearance of the email changes dramatically.
 In other words, a screen with a width of 501 pixels could see one version of the email and a screen with a width of 499 pixels could see another version.

 One strength of responsive design is that it gives the designer a lot of control.
 In theory, you could create a nearly unlimited number of breakpoints and styles within the same email.
 One application of this is to create versions of an email specifically for targeted devices, using the exact dimensions of the screen as a breakpoint.